 Tier 1 and Tier 2 Intensive Training Workshops provided by Think:Kids Staff

-These two and half day trainings are intended for mental health clinicians and educators interested in becoming proficient in Collaborative Problem Solving, our evidence-based approach to understanding and helping children and adolescents with behavioral challenges.
+These two and half day trainings are intended for both professionals and parents interested in becoming proficient in Collaborative Problem Solving, our evidence-based approach to understanding and helping children and adolescents with behavioral challenges.
 Completion of these trainings is a requirement of our professional certification program.
 Participants with prior exposure learn to advance their skills in applying the model through a combination of didactic lectures, role-playing, videotape examples, case presentations, and breakout groups with topics of specific interest to clinicians and educators.
 Participants receive personal attention and individualized feedback during breakout sessions from Think:Kids staff while also benefiting from opportunities for networking.
 Group discounts are available and continuing education credits are offered at no extra cost. *Tier 1 and Tier 2 cannot be taken during the same summer or winter.
 A minimum of six months is required between Tier 1 and Tier 2 training so that participants have an opportunity to apply and practice what they learn.

 July 22nd-24th, 2015: Tier 1 Training in Boston, MA

-Our Think:Kids Certified Trainers also provide intensive training in other locations throughout North America.
+Our Think:Kids Certified Trainers provide intensive training in other locations throughout North America.
 See below for more information on nationwide training seminars that are open to the public.

 International Conferences and Seminars